tdwg/tcs2/docs/feature-report/README.md

 `skos:narrower` are used between Concepts in the same Concept Scheme, while the `skos:mappingRelation` properties are used to map Concepts from different Concept Schemes.
-Likewise, in TCS, hierarchical relationship terms are only used within the same taxonomy, while the horizontal relationship terms can also be used to align Taxon Concepts between different taxonomies or different versions of a taxonomy.
+Likewise, in TCS, hierarchical relationship terms are only used within the same taxonomy, while the horizontal relationship terms are primarily used to align Taxon Concepts between different taxonomies or different versions of a taxonomy.